Doping in association football: West Germany

 An investigative commission of sports medicine in Freiburg claims that in the late 1970s and in the 1980s Stuttgart and Freiburg football clubs were operating with Anabolika.
 VfB Stuttgart reordered Anabolika at least once.

 East Germany

 Falko Götz, a former BFC Dynamo player and later coach in the Bundesliga for Hertha BSC and 1.
 FC Nürnberg, denied any active knowledge, but admitted to having been administered substances declared to be vitamins in his active time with the club.
 Gerd Weber, a former SG Dynamo Dresden player, is one of the few former East German football players to have openly confirmed that doping occurred in East German football.
 Weber has stated that East German footballers were regularly administered white pills before international matches.
 SG Dynamo Dresden players were allegedly administered the psycho-stimulant Oxytocin before the team's European Cup match against Partizan Belgrade in September 1978.

+Turkey (Galatasaray)

+At the end of the 1972–73 season, Galatasaray, under English manager Brian Birch and featuring key player such as Metin Kurt, achieved the first league three-peat in Süper Lig history by winning the 1970–71, 1971–72 and 1972–73.

+In 2005, the president of the Turkish Anti-Doping Centre incriminated before the parliamentary inquiry committee of the TBMM that between 1971 and 1974, Galatasaray players were treated with doping substances supplied by Birch from England, which enabled them to achieve the championship title hat-trick.
+The administration of Birch’s medication was confirmed by substitute player Yıldo, who was part of the Galatasaray squad between 1970 and 1972, though he did not know whether the substances were doping substances or vitamins.
+Following the departure of team manager Birch, one Galatasaray player after another fell ill for unspecified reasons.

+In 2009, Metin Kurt, a key player in Galatasaray’s championship-winning team, confirmed in his published autobiography that he had taken doping substances in the form of pills and injections.
+His teammates at Galatasaray were also given pills and injections, but Kurt denied that Brian Birch was responsible for the doping.
+Kurt held Galatasaray club officials and their team staff responsible for the doping practices at the club during his playing years.

+Furthermore, according to Kurt’s account, Galatasaray goalkeeper Turgay Şeren (1947–1967) initiated the doping practice at Galatasaray by demanding an injection before a match, which led to the doping practice at Galatasaray becoming increasingly systematic.